UN-OCHA/rwint9-site/html/modules/custom/reliefweb_fields/README.md

 This module provides 2 entity form controllers for the `user_posting_rights` form view mode of sources and the `profile` form view mode of countries and disasters.

-- [TaxonomyTermProfile](src/Form/TaxonomyTermProfile.php): used to managed a country/disaster profile's links (key content, appeals and useful links).
+- [TaxonomyTermProfile](src/Form/TaxonomyTermProfile.php): used to manage a country/disaster profile's links (key content, appeals and useful links).
-- [TaxonomyTermUserPostingRights](src/Form/TaxonomyTermUserPostingRights.php): used to managed a source's user posting rights.
+- [TaxonomyTermUserPostingRights](src/Form/TaxonomyTermUserPostingRights.php): used to manage a source's user posting rights.